10 Amazing Bullet Journal Budgeting Spreads (That Are Working Right Now)

 If you’re using a BuJo then you have to use one of these bullet journal budget forms to manage your money

 I have always had a firm belief that there are many different ways to budget.
-There is no one “right way” as big shot gurus would lead you to believe.
+There is no one “right way,” as big-shot gurus would lead you to believe.

 There are lots of ways, and you just need to find the “right way” for you.
 And that may take a while.
-Sometimes trial & error is needed, along with tweaking and patience.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info